tony-jones/jekyll-starter-kit/README.md

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.
-For code contributions to Jekyll Starter Kit, please see the [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
+For code contributions to Jekyll Starter Kit, please see the submit a pull request.

 ## License